[ Printer Friendly Version ] [ Report Abuse ]

 Harry’s eyes seemed to turn brighter for each word that Hagrid said; every time he learned something new about his parents, as he got to know them a little better, he felt like he moved a step closer to them.
 Though he would never really know his mum and dad, he would gladly have sat like that all day, just listening to stories about them.

-Suddenly, a thought rose up in Harry’s mind, and he put his teacup down with a bang that made Fang, who had gone back to sleep in Hagrid’s bed, wake up, lift his head and bark loudly.
+Suddenly, a thought sprang to life in Harry’s mind, and he put his teacup down with a bang that made Fang, who had gone back to sleep in Hagrid’s bed, wake up, lift his head and bark loudly.

 “I’ll propose to her on the first of September!”
 Harry said.
 “Ron, do you realise that this September, it’s been ten years since we started at Hogwarts?
 That means that it’s been ten years since I saw her for the first time… and it will be just like it was for my parents.”